 Whatever issues you would like to work on, this will remain confidential and I work within a non-judgmental viewpoint.

 Making the first step into counselling can be overwhelming and a little daunting.
 I will listen to your story and propose how we may be able to work together.
 This also gives you the opportunity to decide if I am the right therapist to support you through your difficulties.

 Training, qualifications & experience

 In addition to my private practice I have worked as an Associate Counsellor for Umbrella, which is part of the NHS.
 This was an invaluable experience.
 In this role I often worked with people from the LGBT community and I found this extremely rewarding.
 I also work with clients referred from Victim Support.
-I am also a recognised practitioner with Aetna Global Benefits, Aviva, AXA PPP Healthcare, Cigna and Vitality Health - please check policy eligibility with your insurer.
+I am also a recognised practitioner with Aetna Global Benefits, Aviva, AXA PPP Healthcare, Bupa, Cigna and Vitality Health - please check policy eligibility with your insurer.